Domowe Ogórki Kiszone

 • And lastly – a touch of sugar helps too, it maximally prolongs the period of proper fermentation.

-1 to 2% of sugar (or honey) in the brine is enough to amp up the production of the lactic acid.
+1 to 2% of sugar (or honey) in the brine is enough to amp up the production of lactic acid.

 Young Boy holding a Jar of Polish Style Dill Pickles in Brine